mattpeebles/book-commons-api/README.md

 ## Introduction <a name="introduction"></a>

-This is the API backend for *Book Commons*, a public domain ebook aggregator.
+This is a RESTful API backend for *Book Commons*, a public domain ebook aggregator.
+There are three routes - ebooks, wishlists, users - that can be accessed.
+A description of each of the paths, requirements, and results are below.

 ## TODO <a name="todo"></a>